 Hydrogen is the theoretical maximum for chemical energy storage (assuming ambient oxygen).
 To sweeten the pot, it has the added perk of fuel cells for direct conversion to electricity, and water as its only oxidation waste product.
-But it has so many practical difficulties that no one uses it for anything significant besides exotic space rockets, inflated rhetoric about an imminent “hydrogen economy” aside.
+But it has so many practical difficulties that no one really uses it for anything significant besides exotic space rockets, inflated rhetoric about an imminent “hydrogen economy” aside.
 Even with rockets, its practical difficulties all but outweigh its narrow-sense theoretical superiority over methane and hydrocarbons, so most new rocket designs don’t use it.
-The practical difficulties include the fact that it leaks through solid metal, degrades the performance of many metals through embittlement, is very low density requiring enormous tanks, requires special high pressure and deep crygenic thermos containment, requires exotic and expensive catalysts for fuel cell conversion, and so on.
+The practical difficulties include the fact that it leaks through solid metal, degrades the performance of many metals through embittlement, is very low density requiring enormous tanks, requires special high pressure and deep crygenic thermos containment, currently requires exotic and expensive catalysts for fuel cell conversion, and so on.

 Compared to the nightmare of hydrogen, the fact that the comparatively benign liquid hydrocarbons are well within an order of magnitude in performance is a pleasant surprise.
 Hydrocarbons are cheap, require only a plastic tank, and internal combustion engines are a reliable and very proven technology.
 It’s no wonder we use the stuff for basically everything from rockets, to planes, to cars.
-Even birds and animals use hydrocarbon fuels as their primary energy storage.
+Even birds and animals use hydrocarbon-like fuels as their primary energy storage.
 The only real downsides are the CO2 pollution issue, and dangerous flammability.

 But on nearly every metric besides raw narrow-sense energy density, lithium-ion claws its way back to competetiveness:

 An electric car doesn’t need a transmission, the motor has only one moving part, you can drop the need for an alternator, the battery can have arbitrary shape and placement, there’s more room available for storage, and the whole system approaches being twice to three times more efficient.
-And in cars, weight doesn’t matter so much; the main reason we cared about weight in cars was that it takes more energy, and thus more gas money and CO2 pollution, to lug it all around.
+And in cars, weight doesn’t matter so much; one of the main reasons we cared about weight in cars was that it takes more energy, and thus more gas money and CO2 pollution, to lug it all around.
 Electricity to recharge is comparatively cheap, and the higher efficiency means you need less of it, so weight is much less of a concern.
 Its telling here that a Tesla weighs nearly 5000 pounds.

 And it turns out you don’t need to design electric cars to look like plastic golf carts.
 Why design has anything to do with powertrain technology is a mystery, but people are weird.